-The overall objective for proposals in the Advanced Materials & Manufacturing Technologies Target Area is to lead to innovations and improvements in both the manufacturing process as well the products produced.
-The overarching research thrust for all proposals must be to expand knowledge of the interactions between the material/part behaviour, machines and the final product performance.
+The overall objective for proposals in the Advanced materials & manufacturing technologies target area is to lead to innovations and improvements in both the manufacturing process as well the products produced.
+The overarching research thrust for all proposals must be to expand knowledge of the interactions between the material/part behavior, machines, and the final product performance.
 Proposals in this area must address these through a combination of science-based modelling and experimentation.
-This involves the integration of mathematical models of processes, materials, products and machines across manufacturing operations.
-For a proposal to be considered for funding, the proposed application must develop technologies along a credible pathway towards commercialization in Alberta, with demonstrable local/global market potential.
+This involves the integration of mathematical models of processes, materials, products, and machines across manufacturing operations.